Hursley: The Heathcotes – 1718 to 1888

 Heathcote, a baronet, was a successful merchant who moved to Hursley to take up the role of a country gentleman.
 Between the years of 1721 and 1724 he built a red brick Queen Anne style mansion (now known as Hursley House) on the site of the original hunting lodge.

 William died in 1751 and the estate passed to his son, Sir Thomas Heathcote.
 About this time Hursley's original medieval parish church was rebuilt in a Georgian style.
 Sir Thomas was married twice and had eight children.

 When he died he was succeeded by the second Sir William.
 William's son, also called Sir Thomas Heathcote, was a patron of the arts and modernised Hursley House, but was blamed by later Heathcotes for property blunders that eventually cost the family the estate.

 William Heathcote, nephew to Thomas, became the fifth baronet in 1825.
 He extended Hursley House and also created Home Farm on the site of the old Merdon Castle.
 William was married twice, first to Caroline who bore him three sons and a daughter but died in 1835, and second to Selina in 1841 by whom he had another eight children.

 In 1888 Selina Heathcote sold the estate after her husband's death for £150,000 to Joseph William Baxendale, of the Pickfords family.
 He in turn sold it in 1902 to George Cooper, whose wife Mary was a wealthy American railways heiress.
 She carried out extensive development and redecoration work in 1902 to create the house that can be seen today.
 Sir George was created a baronet in 1905 and on his death in 1940 the house was requisitioned by the Ministry of Aircraft Production.

 Hursley House is now occupied by IBM as part of IBM Hursley Laboratories.
 It is a Grade Two* Listed Building.

 Cranbury Park, a Grade One Listed Building in the parish of Hursley, now the home of the Chamberlayne-Macdonald family, was, in his later years, the one-time home of Sir Isaac Newton.

 The MP Paulet St John raised an obelisk monument at Farley Chamberlayne to honour a favourite horse.

 Other notable residents

 The Church of England theologian and poet John Keble was appointed Vicar of Hursley in 1835, rebuilt the church in 1848, and remained there until his death in 1866.
 Keble was Professor of Poetry at Oxford University from 1831 to 1841, and was the originator and subsequently one of the leaders of the Oxford Movement.
 Keble College, Oxford was founded in his memory.
 Keble is buried at All Saints' Church, Hursley.

-There is a memorial in the church to Dennis George Wyldbore Hewitt VC (1897–1917), recipient of the Victoria Cross in World War I.
+There is a memorial in the church to Dennis George Wyldbore Hewitt VC (1897–1917), a recipient of the Victoria Cross in World War I.